-The Group's coal production in the six months ended 30 June 2022 was 14 per cent. higher than in the six months ended 30 June 2021, mainly reflecting higher attributable production from Cerrejón, following the acquisition in January 2022 of the remaining two-thirds interest that the Group did not already own.
+The Group's coal production in the year ended 31 December 2022 was 6 per cent. higher than in the year ended 31 December 2021, mainly reflecting higher attributable production from Cerrejón, following the acquisition in January 2022 of the remaining two-thirds interest that the Group did not already own.
+On a like-for-like basis, overall Group production declined by 7 per cent., primarily due to wet weather challenges and an extended community blockade in Colombia.